Belgium, a country in Western Europe known for medieval towns, Renaissance architecture and as headquarters of the European Union and NATO.

 Martin’s Klooster was originally build in 1531 to accommodate Charles V’s secretary, then it became an Augustinian monastery and later was converted in to this unique hotel.

 The rooms are elegant, cosy and modern yet they maintain all the character of the original building.
-The Monastery bar and orangery are elegantly designed in keeping with character of the unique building.
+The Monastery bar and orangery are elegantly designed in keeping with character of this unique building.

 For information on Flanders golf courses and unique hotels visit: golfinflanders.com